xxcs13/RAGv1/README.md

 **First Run (No Database):**
 1. System checks for an existing database
-2. Request file input from the user
+2. Prompts user to input file paths manually
 3. Processes documents and creates a database
 4. Ready for questions